calpoly-iandunn/csc471/lectures/20-framebuffers.md

 So if we want to do any sort of multi-pass rendering (e.g. a blur), we need to create two framebuffers and "ping pong" in-between them.

+## Gaussian Blur

+[This artucle](http://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) describes an optimized technique for computing Gaussian blur but the first half describes the simple version used in our Lab 8 basecode.